Usage for Beginners¶

 As said in the Layouts and Blocks section, all graphical DXF entities are

-stored in layouts, all these layouts can be iterated and support the index
+stored in layouts, all these layouts can be iterated and do support the index

 operator e.g. layout[-1]